 Restoration of the Kent St Sandpit

 Restoration of this sandpit to Banksia woodlands will be a world first.
-It is part of the overall Urban Forest Strategy was an important factor in Victoria Park’s success in receiving a Highly Commended Award the 2022 World Green Cities competition.
+It is part of the overall Urban Forest Strategy and was an important factor in Victoria Park’s success in receiving a Highly Commended Award the 2022 World Green Cities competition.

 The Kent Street Sandpit presents a rare opportunity to restore a contaminated landfill site and expand the natural habitat of endangered and rare species of flora and fauna, including our very popular black cockatoos.